 We also went to City Gallery, which had various sound and immersive installations on the ground floor and photographs, paintings, and installations upstairs.
 Behind the museum, we walked onto a plaza with a bridge full of art overlooking a cove.
 A bunch of young girls were pulling two boats from the water.
-They were wearing short wetsuits with bare legs and feet and must have been freezing.
+They were wearing short wetsuits with bare legs and feet.
 We were freezing in coats!

 After a brief stop at the Post Office, we walked down Cuba Street, checking out head shops, art galleries, and boutiques.
 We ate riistaafel at an Indonesian restaurant and stumbled back to the hotel exhausted.

 The next day was beautiful, so we spent most of it inside a museum.
 D’oh!

 First, we walked to Martha’s Pantry, a tea parlor that Paul wanted to try, even though he doesn’t normally drink tea.
 The shop was lovely, very English cottage/Laura Ashley looking.

 Then we walked back to the Museum of New Zealand Te Papa Tongarewa.
 Hey!
 I just looked that up to get the name right, and a link pasted in.
 Now I’d distracted wondering whether I should go back through everything I’ve written so far and add links.
 Hm, guess you’ll know by now what I decided.
 As I write, I haven’t added any of the photos yet, so that’ll probably take up all the going-back-through energy I have.

 (Now, I’m on the second pass adding photos, which is taking forever, and I’m delighted to get to here!
 Obviously I forgot all about adding links.)